JakeDluhy/node-boilerplate/README.md

 * Migrate the db `NODE_ENV='development' knex migrate:latest`
 * Start the server with `NODE_ENV='development' grunt server`

+## A Note on Redis
+I originally built this app using the lightning deploy method for ember, which deploys the index.html file to Redis.
+This is the preferred method, however I found out that Redis is not supported under the free tier for AWS.
+Therefore the option to use redis is still available (commented out).
+You'll want to modify package.json to keep ember-cli-deploy and ember-cli-deploy-ssh-tunnel, but all other deploy plugins can be replaced by the lightning pack.

+The alternative is to mimic the lightning deploy by deploying the index.html file to the postgres db, and reading the value from there.
+In all other respects it works very similarly, it is just a little less clean, and a little less fast.
+It is free though.

 ## <a name="modifyConfig"></a>Modifying config files

 In order to provide config files for three different environments (development, test, and production), there are three different files that should have identical keys in them.
 The values stored in those keys should reflect the desired configuration for that environment.